FlorentLefebvre/twitter-graph/README.md

 Options:
   -h --help                   Show this screen.
-  --max-tweets-count <type>   Maximum number of tweets to fetch before stopping. [default: 2500].
+  --max-tweets-count <type>   Maximum number of tweets to fetch before stopping. [default: 250000].
   --graph-nodes <type>        Nodes to consider in the graph: friends, followers or all. [default: followers].
-  --edges-ratio <ratio>       Ratio of edges to export in the graph (chosen randomly among non-mutuals). [default: 1].
   --credentials <file>        Path of the credentials for Twitter API [default: credentials.json].
   --excluded <file>           Path of the list of excluded users [default: excluded.json].
   --out <path>                Directory of output files [default: out].
   --run-http-server           Run an HTTP server to visualize the graph in you browser with d3.js.
+  --save_frequency <type>     Number of account between each save in cache. [default: 100].
+  --filtering <type>          Filter to include only a subset of information for each account: full, light, minimum [default: full]
 """
 ```